YOUR ONE STOP SHOP FOR USABILITY TESTING AND UX CONSULTING SERVICES

 Who we are

-UX Firm, based in Atlanta, GA, is a usability research company engaged in formative and summative usability testing, human factors validation testing for medical devices, and many other types of UX research with clients world-wide.
+UX Firm, based in Atlanta, GA, is a usability research company engaged in formative and summative usability testing, human factors validation testing for medical devices, and many other types of UX research with clients worldwide.

-We don’t delegate these important responsibilities to others, which is often the case with bigger firms.
 When you hire UX Firm, you get us.

 What we do